Howell Mountain AVA

-Howell Mountain is an American Viticultural Area (AVA) located in Napa County, California and the first sub-AVA within the internationally-acclaimed Napa Valley.
-The 14080 acre region was effectively recognized on January 30, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by members of the grape-growing and wine-producing industries in the area proposing to establish a viticultural area named "Howell Mountain."
+Howell Mountain is an American Viticultural Area (AVA) located in Napa County, California and the second sub-appellation within the internationally acclaimed Napa Valley.
+The 14080 acre region was established as the nation's 56th, the state's 36th and the county's fourth appellation on December 30, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by members of the grape-growing and wine-producing industries in the area proposing a viticultural area within Napa Valley known as "Howell Mountain."

-The area is located in the Howell Mountains within the Vaca Range on the northeast side of valley around the town of Angwin and overlooks the town of St. Helena.
-The boundaries of the AVA are dictated by vineyards located at elevations at and above 1400 ft.
+The area is locally and nationally known by its name located in the Howell Mountains within the Vaca Range on the northeast side of valley around the town of Angwin and overlooking the city of St. Helena.
+The boundaries of the appellation are dictated by vineyards located at elevations at and above 1400 ft.
+It possesses geographical features, climate, soil, elevation, physical features, etc., which distinguish its viticultural features from surrounding areas.